Ramy5/Google-Clone/README.md

 # Google Clone (Practice on Next.js 13 and Tailwind CSS)

-This is a Google search engine clone built using Next.js 13 and Tailwind CSS.
-It uses Google's custom search API to fetch search results and displays them in a similar format to Google's search results page.
-The project is designed to be responsive and mobile-friendly.
+The Google Clone project is a web application that aims to replicate the functionality and design of Google's search engine.
+It is built using Next.js and Tailwind CSS, and it utilizes Google's custom search API to fetch search results and display them in a similar format to Google's search results page.
+The project is designed to be responsive and mobile-friendly, allowing users to search the web on both desktop and mobile devices.
+The search engine allows users to enter search queries and view search results with clickable links and descriptions.
+Additionally, the project includes link to navigate to Google's image search page.

 ## Table of Contents